 Filling oatmeal and layers of fresh apple with decadent caramel sauce make these a hit everywhere we go.

-The recipe was originally created as part of a sponsored post by Lunchbox with Kraft, but we’ve baked these so many times that I’ve come up with a couple little tweaks to make it my own.
+The recipe I started with was from Kraft, but we've baked these so many times that I've come up with a few little tweaks to make it my own.

 - 2 cups old-fashioned or quick-cooking oats

 - 1 tsp ground cinnamon

 - 1 granny smith and one red delicious apple, chopped